-Massachusetts Electric Company ("the Company") is an electric retail distribution company providing electric service to approximately 1.4 million customers in Massachusetts.
-The properties of the Company consist principally of substations and distribution lines interconnected with transmission and other facilities of New England Power Company ("NEP"), an affiliated entity.
+Nantucket Electric Company ("the Company") is an electric retail distribution company providing electric service to approximately 15 thousand customers on the Island of Nantucket.

 The Company is a wholly owned subsidiary of National Grid USA ("NGUSA" or the "Parent"), a public utility holding company with regulated subsidiaries engaged in the generation of electricity and the transmission, distribution, and sale of both natural gas and electricity.
 NGUSA is a direct wholly owned subsidiary of National Grid North America Inc. ("NGNA") and an indirect wholly owned subsidiary of National Grid plc, a public limited company incorporated under the laws of England and Wales.